Joining and Independence in Concurrence Topology: Abstract

 \section{Abstract}

+``Concurrence topology'' (Ellis and Klein \emph{Homology, Homotopy, and Applications,} \textbf{16}) is a TDA method for binary data.
+The idea is to construct a filtration consisting of Dowker complexes then compute persistent homology.
+Persistent classes correspond to a form of negative statistical association among the variables.

-Suppose we have two groups of variables each displaying negative association, manifested in nontrivial concurrence homology, in dimensions $p$ and $q$, say, when each group is considered individually.
-Suppose, however, that the two groups are statistically independent of each other.
-Then when combined the two groups should, with sufficiently large sample, produce non-trivial concurrence homology in dimension $p+q+1$.
-Generalization to more than two groups is straight forward.
-We propose turning this necessary condition into the definition of a form of ``independent-like'' behavior.
-This version is just an ``extended abstract'' of work in progress.
+Suppose we have two groups of binary variables each displaying negative association, manifested in nontrivial concurrence homology in dimensions $p$ and in one group and $q$ in the other \emph{when the groups of variables are considered individually.} Suppose, however, that the two \emph{groups} of variables are statistically independent of each other.
+Now combine the two groups of variables and suppose the sample size is large.
+Then representative cycles, one from each group of variables, will combine to produce a cycle in dimension $p+q+1$.
+This is a chain level phenomenon, but we show it has a signature in homology.
+Looking for this signature can be used to study the dependence among groups of variables.